 Ayn Rand’s dramatic and thought-provoking novels appeal strongly to young readers.
 Thanks to the generous support of our donors, we provide free physical and digital copies of Rand’s novels, along with guides and lesson plans, to educators in the United States and Canada (including homeschool teachers).
+To date, 4,500,000 free books have been provided to more than 65,000 teachers!

 If you are committed to teaching Ayn Rand’s novels this academic year, we’ll provide you with a classroom set, free of charge.
 Supplies are limited, so order soon!
 Questions?
 Write to us at [email protected].